One day of overeating does NOT offset all of your progress.

 Is the deficit as large as you planned?
 No. In fact, it’s half of what it would have been if you hadn’t overate on Saturday.
 But you did, and that is TOTALLY FINE.

 A deficit is still a deficit.
 Progress is still progress.
-One day doesn’t make you a failure.
-In fact, if you look at the big picture of the whole week, it was actually a success, since you are still in a deficit overall.
+One day does not make you a failure.